 One thing leads to another. – The Fixx

 Let’s find a chair you can sit comfortably on or sit on the floor or sit on the bed with pillows behind your back.
 Anywhere you can sit with your spine somewhat straight.
 No, you don’t have to sit in lotus position or even with your legs crossed.
 Just be comfortable.
-The only reason I ask that you sit with your back straight is because you can fill your lungs up fuller.
+The only reason I ask that you sit with your back straight is that you can fill your lungs up fuller.

 You could also lay on your back.
 However, prepare for a really nice nap if you do so.
 I actually meditate lying on my back right before I go to sleep.
 I find a nice guided meditation on my tablet, start listening and sleep like a baby.